hilois/humhub-api/README.md

+# IN DEVELOPMENT - NOT READY FOR USE, WILL CHANGE AND BREAK FREQUENTLY

 # [HumHub](https://github.com/humhub/humhub) Api

 This module is for HumHub Version 0.20 (Yii 2) and greater and cannot be used with HumHub Version 0.1x (Yii 1.1)